ARM-software/armnn/samples/ObjectDetection/Readme.md

 please ensure that Arm NN libraries and header files are available on your build platform.
 The application executable binary dynamically links with the following Arm NN libraries:
 * libarmnn.so
+For Arm NN public C++ API mode:
 * libarmnnTfLiteParser.so
+For Delegate file mode:
+* libarmnnDelegate.so

+Pre compiled Arm NN libraries can be downloaded from https://github.com/ARM-software/armnn/releases/download/v21.11/ArmNN-linux-aarch64.tar.gz the "lib" and "include" directories should be taken together.

 The build script searches for available Arm NN libraries in the following order:
 1. Inside custom user directory specified by ARMNN_LIB_DIR cmake option.